Debdyuti-01/Roulettech-Assignment/README.md

 ## Conclusion

-Following these steps that helped me to successfully deploy my Medicine Reminder application with a React.js frontend and Django backend to AWS.
+Following these steps that helped me to successfully deploy my MedTrack Pal:Medicine Reminder application with a React.js frontend and Django backend to AWS.
 This setup ensures scalability, security, and high availability.
-If you encounter any issues or need further assistance, feel free to open an issue on this repository.